Ruby on Rails

 cd <app_name>

-Once we’re inside the right directory, can set up the database username and password in config/database.yml by adding entries with our information:
+Once we’re inside the right directory, we can set up the database username and password in config/database.yml by adding entries with our information:

 default: &default